techieguy1/ApplicationToolsAndResources/README.md

 1. [MacPorts](https://www.macports.org/): This is another package manager that's pretty good.
 1. [NTFS for Mac](https://www.paragon-software.com/us/home/ntfs-mac/): A non-free program for reading and writing NTFS filesystems by Microsoft.
 Very easy to use and the cost is very reasonable.
 1. [Parallels](https://www.parallels.com): Virtualization software made specifically for Macs.
 It's fairly simple to use and comparable in functionality to VMWare Fusion.
 There's a home version and a pro version.
 Both are reasonably priced in my opinion.
 1. [Scrivener](https://www.literatureandlatte.com/scrivener/overview): This is a really nice application for writing.
 It's mainly used for writing books, manuscripts, and plays, but I've been using it as a wiki because of the way I can categorize topics.
 It's not free, but it's not expensive, either.
 The cost is worth it.
-It *not* a word processor like MS Word.
+It is *not* a word processor like MS Word.
 So, bear that in mind.
 The only con I have is that it has a bit of a learning curve.

 ## Linux O/S Only Apps
 1. [Calibre](https://calibre-ebook.com/): This is a nice e-book reader that can handle many different formats such as pdf, mobi, epub, etc.